P-p-H-d/mlib/README.md

 ##### string\_t

 This type defines a dynamic string and is the primary type of the module.
-The provided methods are just handy wrappers to the C library.
-It only provides few algorithms on its own.
+The provided methods are just handy wrappers to the C library, providing few algorithms on its own.
-(Typically replacement is not designed to be fast on huge strings).

 ##### STRING_FAILURE